datmaiq/movie/README.md

 yarn install
 ```

-### Install Dependencies
+### Start the Development Server

-Navigate to the project directory and install the required dependencies:
+Run the development server to start the application

 ```bash
 npm start